Abdelrahman1810/Class_based_SV_Testbench_FIFO/README.md

-# Class-Based SV Testbench for Synchronous FIFO
+# Class-Based SV Testbench for Asynchronous FIFO

 ## Design Overview
 This repository contains a SystemVerilog (SV) project for verifying a synchronous FIFO design.
 The project includes a class-based testbench, a reference design, and various utility packages to facilitate the verification process.